gluobe/infrastructure-2.0-workshop/Lab 7 - ASG and LC (infra 1.0)/README.md

     * Name it `lab-LC-<your_ID>`.
     * Assign it the role `lab_InstanceAccess`.
     * Now press `Advanced Details`:
-        * In this repository, go to "Scripts/InstallMemeGen-php-LC.sh" and add your ID to the parameters
+        * Paste the script we printed out in our terminal before and **make sure you add your own ID!**

         ![](../Images/LCChangeIDParameter.png?raw=true)